-As a PhD student, I researched the nature and development of perceptual expertise in the context of fingerprint identification.
+For my PhD, I researched the nature and development of perceptual expertise in the context of fingerprint identification.
 Fingerprint examiners spend their days visually comparing pairs of fingerprints, and judging whether they belong to the same finger (e.g., Smith’s right thumb) or two different fingers (e.g., Smith and Jones’s right thumb).
-This perceptual discrimination task poses a real challenge for novices, and expert examiners are not infallible.
-Mismatching fingerprints can often look highly similar, due to the use of computer algorithms to help speed up the search, and matching prints can also look very different, due to variation in surface, pressure, movement, and moisture as a print is left behind.
+This perceptual discrimination task poses a real challenge for novices, and expert examiners with years of experience are not infallible (Tangen, Thompson & McCarthy, 2011).
+Mismatching fingerprints can often look highly similar due to the use of computer algorithms that help speed up the search for known candidates.
+Conversely, matching prints can look very different, due to variation in surface, positioning, pressure, movement, and moisture as a print is left behind.

-As a postdoc at UQ, I extended this work to other domains, including art (e.g., Cubist and Impressionist paintings), ornithology (e.g, hawks, and owls), and faces (e.g., females and males), testing people’s ability to discriminate, remember, and learn visual categories with varying amounts of within-image (e.g., resolution, noise), within-category (e.g., Monet paintings), and between-category (e.g., Impressionist paintings) information.
+As a postdoc at UQ, I extended my research with fingerprints to other natural categories, including art (e.g., Cubist and Impressionist paintings), ornithology (e.g, hawks, and owls), and faces (e.g., females and males).
+Together with colleagues, I tested people’s ability to discriminate, remember, and learn these categories with varying amounts of within-image (e.g., resolution, noise), within-category (e.g., Monet paintings), and between-category (e.g., Impressionist paintings) information.
 One key finding was that people are able to discriminate and remember natural categories with surprisingly little within-image information (Searston, Tangen, & Thompson, in prep).